KimRass/warehouse/Machine-Learning/ML.md

 ### Data Processing Errors
 - It is possible that some manipulation or extraction errors may lead to outliers in the dataset.
 ### Measurement Errors
-- It is the most common source of outliers.
+- It is the most common Reference of outliers.
 This is caused when the measurement instrument used turns out to be faulty.
 E## Experimental Errors
 - For example: In a 100m sprint of 7 runners, one runner missed out on concentrating on the ‘Go’ call which caused him to start late.
 Hence, this caused the runner’s run time to be more than other runners.
 ### Intentional Outliers